 Annual Security Report Availability

 The University of Hawaiʻi at Hilo’s (UH Hilo) Annual Campus Security Report includes statistics for the previous three years concerning reported crimes that occurred on-campus, in certain off-campus buildings, property owned or controlled by the University of Hawaiʻi at Hilo, and on public property within, or immediately adjacent to and accessible from, the campus.
 The report also includes institutional policies concerning campus security, such as policies concerning sexual assault, and other matters.
-You can obtain a copy of this report by contacting UH Hilo Campus Security, (808) 974-7911, located in Room 104 of the Auxiliary Services Building, or by clicking on Annual Security Report 2010 - 2011.
+You can obtain a copy of this report by contacting UH Hilo Campus Security, (808) 974-7911, located in Room 104 of the Auxiliary Services Building.

 Silent Witness Program